Ajay101997/Project-4/README.md

 Seaborn
 Scikit-learn

-📂 Project Files
+📂 Project Files:

 project.ipynb → Full code
 varImportance.csv → Feature importance
 README.md → Documentation

-🚀 Conclusion
+🚀 Conclusion:

 This project demonstrates how machine learning can be used to predict mobile phone prices using their specifications.
 The analysis also identifies the key features that influence price, helping businesses make better product and pricing decisions.